 The Armed Services Vocational Aptitude Battery (ASVAB) test is used to identify whether a candidate is qualified to enlist in a particular branch of the military.
-We will review everything ASVAB scores related in our guide below.
+We will review everything there is to know about ASVAB scores in our guide below.

 It is important to know that no one technically passes or fails the ASVAB.
 Each branch of the military has specific minimum ASVAB score requirements.